rclone/rclone/docs/content/docs.md

 ------------------------
 Your configuration file contains information for logging in to your cloud services.
-This means that you should keep your `.rclone.conf` file in a secure location.
+This means that you should keep your `rclone.conf` file in a secure location.

 If you are in an environment where that isn't possible, you can add a password to your configuration.
 This means that you will